f0rr0/bridg-email-designer/README.md

                   +--ColumnTarget.jsx
 ```
 ### Drag and Drop
-All 'draggable' and 'droppable' components are decorated with `DragSource` and `DragTarget` components respectively.
+All 'draggable' and 'droppable' components are decorated with `DragSource` and `DropTarget` components respectively.
 Some common methods for these live in `./lib/generic-drag-source.js` and `./generic-drop-target.js`.

 ### New Content Types
 The designer uses a webpack context to import all content components automatically.
 To create a new content component, for instance `Social.jsx`, create the file under `./src/components` and add `SOCIAL` to `./lib/types.js`